Take A Look At The 7 Weirdest Crocs Collaborations Of All Time

 Crocs x KFC

 Yes, the C in KFC stands for “Crocs.”
 Colonel Sanders was rolling in his grave as this iconic collab rolled out.
 The Crocs, complete with fried chicken, are also scented with fried chicken.
-We don’t know what we’re going to do with that information, but the pre-owned prices are now minimum THB 7,000.
+We don’t know what we’re going to do with that information, but the pre-owned prices are now minimum THB 7,000 (INR 16,349 approx.).

 View this post on Instagram